 Shape Selection Tool

 The shape selection tool used to be called the "default" tool.
 This had to do with Krita being part of an office suit once upon a time.
 But this is no longer the case, so we renamed it to its purpose in Krita: Selecting shapes!
+This tool only works on vector layers, so trying to use it on a paint layer will give a notification.

 Selecting shapes works as follows.
 You can click on a shape to select a single shape.
 You can select multiple shapes with click drag.